 Yet anxiety is a vital part of being human.
-Indeed, every living organism on the planet has its own form of anxiety, its very own
+Indeed, every living creature on the planet has its own form of anxiety, its very own

 built-in self-protection instinct.

-Essentially to help us survive, to keep us alive, it sits quietly in the background waiting to spring into action when needed in times of
+Essentially to help us survive, to keep us alive, anxiety sits quietly in the background waiting to spring into action when needed in times

-So why do I get so anxious when there is no danger?
+So why do I get anxious when there is no danger?